Welcome to graduate employment at OSU

 Each workplace protection and benefit employees have today came from CGE members past and present.
 By joining your union, you become a part of this 20-year history at Oregon State University and contribute to building upon these gains.

 Members are able to vote and participate in all union functions.
 All of the efforts and community building we do, from barbecues and dinners, to social justice trainings and social events, and into our critical bargaining sessions and staff support come from membership dues.
-CGE has some of the lowest union dues compared to other graduate employee unions – members like you becoming involved ensure prudent and wise financial decisions.
-Dues are 2% of our salary to keep the Union strong.
+Without dues, your union would mostly not exist.
+To make sure we respect all members’ hard-earned dues, members like you make the decisions about how your dues are used.
+Dues are 2% of GTA/GRA salary, which can seem like a lot but in the long run pays for itself many times over through salary increases, job security, healthcare, and overall quality of life – all of which were worse or nonexistent before we had a union.

 Without high membership and involvement, Oregon State University will fight to weaken your contract.
 Members of the administration team who negotiated with CGE in 2019 to 2020 made over $170,000 a year, up to roughly $350,000 a year.
-OSU attempted to cut your pay amidst a pandemic – can you believe that?
-They resisted protections for international workers and those who experienced workplace bullying.
+Those same administrators then attempted to cut your pay amidst a pandemic – can you believe that?
+They resisted protections for international workers and those who experience workplace bullying.
 They refused to advance childcare, denying that it would attract top talent to do so.
-OSU’s team didn’t approve our proposal to give LGBTQIA2+ students safe bathroom access.
-Thanks to members, we fought and won, increasing employee benefits and protections across the board, and members will drive us to win more.
+They tried to refuse our proposal to give LGBTQIA2+ students safe bathroom access.
+Thanks to a united front of members like you, we fought and won, increasing employee benefits and protections across the board at a time when unions across the country were suffering major defeats.
+All these successes came because when we organize together as workers, we can win against even the toughest of bosses.

-This is a great place to work –only because employees have united together and negotiated with OSU as a union.
-It was through hundreds of CGE members attending events, rallies, bargaining, spreading awareness, and performing direct actions that we had the strength to make it happen.
+This is a great place to work – only because employees have united together and negotiated with OSU as a union.
+It was through thousands of CGE members attending events, rallies, bargaining, spreading awareness, and performing direct actions across two decades that we have the strength to make great things happen.

 Ready to join?
 Click here and sign today.